Predictive Maintenance Predicts a Potential Failure Before It Occurs

 Preventive maintenance is more common because it is easier to implement and less expensive than predictive maintenance.

-Predictive maintenance requires expensive measurement equipment and the intervention of highly qualified technicians to accurately interpret condition-monitoring data and deliver the right information at the right time.
+PdM requires expensive measurement equipment and the intervention of highly qualified technicians to accurately interpret condition-monitoring data and deliver the right information at the right time.